-To ensure smooth movement of a telescope on both axes of the equatorial mount, it is imperative that the optical tube is properly balanced.
-We will first balance the telescope with respect to the right ascension (R.A.) axis, then the declination (Dec.) axis.
+To ensure smooth movement of the telescope on both axes of the equatorial mount, it is imperative that the optical tube is properly balanced.
+We will first balance the telescope with respect to the right ascension axis, then the declination axis.

 - Keeping one hand on the telescope optical tube, loosen the R.A. lock lever.
 Make sure the Dec. lock lever is locked, for now.
 The telescope should now be able to rotate freely about the right ascension axis.
 Rotate it until the counterweight shaft is parallel to the ground (i.e., horizontal). - 2.
 Now loosen both counterweight lock knobs and slide the weights along the shaft until they exactly counterbalance the telescope (Figure 3a).
 That's the point at which the shaft remains horizontal even when you let go with both hands (Figure 3b).
-If the telescope refuses to balance than you have either too much or too little counterweight.
-Remove a counterweight, or add optional counterweights if needed. - 3.
+If the telescope refuses to balance, then you have either too much or too little counterweight.
+Remove a counterweight if it is too much, or add optional counterweights if it is too little. - 3.
 Retighten the counterweight lock knobs.
 The telescope is now balanced on the right ascension axis.

 Figure 4.
-The Atlas EQ Mount.
+The SkyView Pro Equatorial Mount, shown from both sides.

-- 4. To balance the telescope on the declination axis, first tighten the R.A. lock lever, with the counterweight shaft still in the horizontal position. - 5.
+- To balance the telescope on the declination axis, first tighten the R.A. lock lever, with the counterweight shaft still in the horizontal position. - 5.
 With one hand on the telescope optical tube, loosen the Dec. lock lever.
-The telescope should now be able to rotate freely about the declination axis. - Loosen the knurled ring clamps on the tube rings a few turns, until you can slide the telescope tube forward and back inside the rings (this can be aided by using a slight twisting motion on the optical tube while you push or pull on it) (Figure 3c). - 7.
-Position the telescope in the tube rings so it remains horizontal when you carefully let go with both hands.
-This is the balance point for the optical tube with respect to the Dec. axis (Figure 3d). - 8.
-Retighten the knurled rings clamps.
+The telescope should now be able to rotate freely about the Dec. axis.
+Loosen the tube ring clamps a few turns, until you can slide the telescope tube forward and back inside the rings. (this can be aided by using a slight twisting motion on the optical tube while you push or pull on it).
+(Figure 3c). - Position the telescope in the tube rings so it remains horizontal when you carefully let go with both hands.
+This is the balance point for the optical tube with respect to the Dec. axis (Figure 3d). - 7.
+Retighten the knurled ring clamps.